vanviegen/glasgow/README.md

     <div class="delete" onclick={deleteItem}>x</div>
   </li>;
 }

+// Add some styling to the Item component
+Item.css = {
+	backgroundColor: '#eee',
+	borderRadius: '1em',
+	// We can use selectors here, which will match within the component '> .delete:hover': {
+		color: 'red'
+	}
+};

 // This the onclick handler for the delete-button.
 Notice how we didn't need to
 // bind the function, as the component's `attrs` are provided by Glasgow.